buildpacks/docs/content/docs/create-buildpack/caching.md

 Next we will start caching gem dependencies to help speed up the build if no new dependencies are needed.

-First, we'll need to install some helpful tools at the top of the build script
+First, we'll need to install some helpful tools at the top of the `bin/build` script

 ```
 # Download some useful tools